A man with a beard popping his head out from in front of a computer.

 You can still register a company without a stamp, but if you decide you want one later, you’ll have to revisit the Department of Business Development to make the addition.

+How to obtain a company stamp: The process is easy.
 There are shops in most department stores that provide this service, or you can order one online.
 The process typically takes a day and costs a few hundred baht per stamp.
+For the company logo, you can hire a designer or do it yourself using Canva.

-Where to Registering Companies
+Where to Register Companies

 When you have all the necessary documents, there are primarily three methods to register a company: